lxvm/ph121c/README.md

 [LFortran](https://lfortran.org/) is an under-development Fortran compiler designed to be compiled just-in-time with LLVM technology.
-This makes it availabe for interactive use: LFortran has a Jupyter kernel!
+This makes it available for interactive use: LFortran has a Jupyter kernel!
 It's not good enough because it doesn't have enough intrinsics to be useful, but it is cool and I think should be mentioned because it might make learning Fortran more fun (at the risk of not being complete).